Wordtravels

 Location

-The airport is on the western end of Busan.
+The airport is on the western side of Busan, about ten miles (16km) away.

 Getting to the city